abcdesktopio/docs/opsdocs/docs/cloudproviders/4.4/digitalocean/digitalocean-nginx-ingress-controller.md

 ### Create new record

-In this example, we are going to create a new record `hello` (`hello.digitalocean.pepins.net`) to the `A` address `129.212.134.86`.
-This IP Address is the `load-balancer` IP Address.
+In this example, create a new `A` record named `hello` (`hello.digitalocean.pepins.net`) pointing to `129.212.134.86`.
+This IP address is the load balancer IP address.

-> You need to replace the hostname, the domain name and the IP Address with your own values.
+> Replace the hostname, domain name, and IP address with your own values.

-Open your digital ocean console, and choose `networking/domains`
+Open the DigitalOcean console and navigate to `networking/domains`.

-Create Record in the [networking domains console](https://cloud.digitalocean.com/networking/domains)
+Create a record in the [networking domains console](https://cloud.digitalocean.com/networking/domains).

-Map your hostname like `hello.digitalocean.pepins.net` to the ip address `129.212.134.86`.
+Map your hostname (e.g., `hello.digitalocean.pepins.net`) to the IP address `129.212.134.86`.
-You need to replace the hostname, the domain name and the IP Address with your own values.
+Replace the hostname, domain name, and IP address with your own values.

 ![digital ocean console domain overview](img/createrecordingress.png)

-Press `Create Record` button, to update your zone file with the new record.
+Click `Create Record` to update your zone file with the new record.

 ## Configure NGINX Ingress Rules for Backend Services

-In this step, you expose the backend applications to the outside world by telling nginx what host each service maps to.
-You define a rule in NGINX to associate a host with an abcdesktop route backend service.
+In this step, you expose the backend applications to the outside world by defining a rule in NGINX that maps each host to an abcdesktop route backend service.

 Create an ingress resource for NGINX using the abcdesktop service and save it as `abcdesktop_host.yaml`.
 Update this manifest with your own FQDN by replacing `hello.digitalocean.pepins.net` with your own values.